Have You Noticed Lately That Time is Going by Faster than Ever?

-For me, when I am in “the zone”, getting tons of tasks done, I can look up and all of the sudden, 3 hours have passed by and it might have felt like it was only 20 minutes.
+For me, when I am in “the zone,” getting tons of tasks done, I can look up, and all of a sudden, 3 hours have passed by, and it might have felt like it was only 20 minutes.
 On the one hand, it is great we can get so much done so quickly.
 On the other hand, maybe there is more to life than constantly being on the go.

-Everyone talks about being present, and most of the time we are too busy to try it or just forget about it.
-I am here to tell you that it is seriously worth it to keep it as a focus in your day.
+Everyone talks about being present, and most of the time, we are too busy to try it or just forget about it.
+I am here to tell you that it is seriously worth keeping it as a focus in your day.

-Often times we are so busy and stressed we might not even realize where we actually are in the world.
+Often, we are so busy and stressed that we might not even realize where we actually are in the world.

-For example, if you are driving and your mind is somewhere else completely, you might not even notice the beautiful sunset that is occurring right in front of you or the amazing tree you just passed or the beautiful scenery you just drove by.
+For example, if you are driving and your mind is somewhere else completely, you might not even notice the beautiful sunset occurring right in front of you or the amazing tree you just passed, or the beautiful scenery you just drove by.
 You might even feel like you drove at warp speed, and that is because you probably weren’t fully “there” for it.